 The flash fires when required.
-Recommended in most situations.
-N[FORCED FLASH]
+N [FORCED FLASH]

 The flash fires whenever a picture is taken.
-Use for backlit subjects or for natural coloration when shooting in bright light.
-O[SLOW SYNCHRO]
+O [SLOW SYNCHRO]

 * Red-eye removal is available in these modes when Intelligent Face Detection is active and red-eye removal is on.
 Red-eye removal minimizes “red-eye” caused when light from the flash is reflected from the subject’s retinas.